OUR STORY

 Rescue

-Straydog provides every rescue a healthy, happy life until a forever home is found.
+Straydog rescues stray, homeless, and abused dogs, and provides each of them a healthy, happy life until a forever home is found.

 Sanctuary

-We are a sanctuary for dogs who are never adopted.
+Straydog is a true no-kill shelter and provides a sanctuary for the dogs who are never adopted.

 Health

-All dogs receive necessary medical care in addition to being spayed, neutered, vaccinated, and treated for heartworm prevention.
+All dogs receive comprehensive medical care for life; in addition to being spayed, neutered, vaccinated, chipped, medically examined, and treated for heartworm prevention upon intake.

 Safety